Forms Rendering

 element.
 If

-, we will use the method setOptionAttribute()
+elements, we use the setOptionAttribute()

 $form->addSelect('colors', 'Colors:', $colors)